Browsed by

 In April 1977, Kanna came back to Malaysia to renew his international passport and visit his parents.
 As Kanna was seated on the plane on his return flight from Kuala Lumpur to Bangkok, he was surprised to see Hand of the Cause of God Dr. Muhajir coming over to sit next to him in economy class.
 Dr. Muhajir was returning to Bangkok after meeting the National Assembly of Malaysia.
 Both Dr. Muhajir and Kanna then spoke in Persian, as Kanna was already quite fluent in Persian language thanks to Faramarz.
 Kanna was expecting Dr. Muhajir to fly in business class and pulled up his guts and ask him why Dr. Muhajir was flying in economy class.
 Dr. Muhajir explained he had to rush to Bangkok and the only seat available was in the economy class.
 He further said that he was not too particular of which class he flew.
 In the course of the conversation, Kanna confided in Dr. Muhajir two great concerns of his parents.
 Kanna told him that his parents were unhappy that Kanna was not having a proper job, and that he was still unmarried.

 Muhajir’s strong advice to Kanna was to put his full reliance on Bahá’u’lláh and move on in life.
 As for the career, Dr. Muhajir said, “Look Kanna, these are the days of service and we are entrusted by Bahá’u’lláh to lay the foundation to save the world.
 This opportunity will never befall upon everyone, but you have been chosen.
 Think about that.
 I am a medical doctor, but my full-time job is to serve the Faith.
 I suggest you consider making teaching the Faith your full-time job.
 Your parents may not understand your station as a pioneer, but the time will come when Bahá’u’lláh will surely open their eyes to what you are doing.”
 On the second concern of their parents, Dr. Muhajir continued, “As for your marriage, I have a suggestion.
 Now that you are in the teaching field pray hard and sincerely for Bahá’u’lláh to guide you to a bride of His choice.
 After that approach, any girl that you have a liking for, and Bahá’u’lláh will surely bless your affairs.”
 Having given that advice, Dr. Muhajir also requested Kanna to learn as many languages as possible to empower him to teach the Faith to a wider circle of people.
 By 1977 Kanna was already able to speak in Persian, Chinese, Laotian, Malay, English, Tamil, and Thai.
 In retrospect, when Seargent Munusamy was courting Theresa who was working as a clinical nurse in Dr. Sreenivasan’s Chaygin Clinic, it was Kanna who went along with Munusamy to meet the parents of Theresa to talk about marriage.
-Kanna was able to speak very fluent Hokkien dialect of the Chinese language.
+Kanna spoke eleven languages, including all South East Asian languages.
+Kanna was also able to speak very fluent Hokkien dialect of the Chinese language.
 Munusamy had expected “fireworks” but with the fluency with which Kanna spoke Hokkien, the consent was obtained within three or four visits.
 Inter-marriage was still a kind of taboo in those days.
 To this day Munusamy remembers this pivotal role of Kanna, whom he guided into the Faith.

 The plane touched down in Bangkok airport and both went to a hotel for spending that night.
 Dr. Muhajir booked a large room and requested Kanna to stay in his room for the night.
 Kanna felt very honored.
 That night Dr. Muhajir spent long hours talking about the manifold work that has to be done for the Cause and gave some advice on how to be successful in the field.
 Past midnight Kanna slept off, while Dr. Muhajir started to say his prayers.
 In the morning they checked out and went for a teaching Conference in Bangkok city.